Nuitka/Nuitka-website/doc/posts/nuitka-release-063.rst

    remains only used with Python 2.6, making it easier to know the relevant code.

--  Autoformat was very much enhanced and handles C and ReST files too now.
+-  Auto-format was very much enhanced and handles C and ReST files too now.
 For Python code it does pylint comment formatting, import statement sorting, and blackening.

--  Added script ``misc/install-git-hooks.py`` that adds a commit hook that runs autoformat on commit.
+-  Added script ``misc/install-git-hooks.py`` that adds a commit hook that runs auto-format on commit.
 Currently it commits unstaged content and therefore is not yet ready for prime time.

--  Moved adapted CPython test suites to `Github repository under Nuitka Organisation <https://github.com/Nuitka/Nuitka-CPython-tests>`__.
+-  Moved adapted CPython test suites to `GitHub repository under Nuitka Organisation <https://github.com/Nuitka/Nuitka-CPython-tests>`__.

--  Moved Nuitka-website repository to `Github repository under Nuitka Organisation <https://github.com/Nuitka/Nuitka-website>`__.
+-  Moved Nuitka-website repository to `GitHub repository under Nuitka Organisation <https://github.com/Nuitka/Nuitka-website>`__.

--  Moved Nuitka-speedcenter repository to `Github repository under Nuitka Organisation
+-  Moved Nuitka-speedcenter repository to `GitHub repository under Nuitka Organisation
    <https://github.com/Nuitka/Nuitka-speedcenter>`__.